open-gamma-ray-astro/gamma-astro-data-formats/source/coordinates/index.rst

 We only discuss 2-dimensional sky and image coordinates here, other coordinates like e.g. time or an energy axis aren't covered here.

+Some conventions are adopted from `astropy.coordinates <http://astropy.readthedocs.org/en/latest/coordinates/index.html>`__, which is a Python wrapper of the `IAU SOFA <http://www.iausofa.org/>`__ C time and coordinate library, which can be considered the gold standard when it comes to coordinates.
+In some cases code examples are given using `astropy.coordinates` to obtain a reference value that can be used to check a given software package (in case it's not based on `astropy.coordinates`).

 .. _sky-coordinates-radec:

 RA / DEC